SmokinCaterpillar/pypet/doc/source/faqs.rst

 **Q:** I have large data sets that are not stored if I use multiprocessing and the lock wrapping!?

-    **A:** Probably, you use an older HDF5 version (< 1.8.7) that does not allow simultaneous openings of a signle HDF5 file.
+    **A:** Probably, you use an older HDF5 version (< 1.8.7) that does not allow simultaneous openings of a single HDF5 file.
 Either install a newer version or switch to queue wrapping.